edge-servers/immunity-controller/README.rst

 For the sake of the example, the OS identifier ``MyCustomFirmware 2.0`` corresponds to ``OpenWrt 19.07``, while ``MyCustomFirmware 2.1`` corresponds to ``OpenWrt 21.02``.
-Configuring this setting as indicated below will allow OpenWISP to supply the right syntax automatically.
+Configuring this setting as indicated below will allow Immunity to supply the right syntax automatically.

 Example: